Change Your Image

 It's a collection of over-directed scenes stitched together with overdone editing all about nothing.

-Aside from the overdone beginning, which has very little to do with the rest of the film, in tone or anything else, the rest is just 60 minutes of shots pouty lips, of long hair ending up everywhere or of the wind blowing through a young girls legs or a middle aged woman's legs, sending her in constant state of near orgasmic frenzy.
-In this film the wind is truly powerful!
+Aside from the overdone beginning, which has very little to do with the rest of the film, in tone or anything else, the rest is just 60 minutes of shots pouty lips, of long hair ending up everywhere or of the wind blowing in between a young girl's legs or a middle aged woman's legs, sending her in constant state of near orgasmic frenzy.
+In this film, the wind is truly powerful!